 See that man approaching you on the sidewalk?
 Notice if he looks at you at all, it will only be a quick glance at your face.
 His mouth may turn up at the corners in a semi-smile, or it may not.
 No one looks up; virtually no one looks higher than the level of people’s faces.
 The next time you walk down a familiar downtown block in your community, concentrate on looking up.
 You’ll be amazed at the details you’ve missed.

 Consider too the calculation of predators.
 They focus on the weak and distracted, and by this, I mean physical weakness and perceived weakness of will.
 Size, strength and gender matter.
-Criminals are far more likely to target a small, distracted woman than a large, fit and situationally aware man.
+Criminals are far more likely to target a small, distracted woman than a large, fit and situationally aware man, unless they’re running in packs (animal cunning).
 That’s why it is particularly important for women to read and carefully consider this series of articles.
-Women, because they are generally smaller, weaker and far less aggressive than men, are uniquely vulnerable to criminals.
+Women–if you know what that is, you’re fit to continue reading–because they are generally smaller, weaker and far less aggressive than men, are uniquely vulnerable to criminals.
 Do not, for a moment, doubt criminals know this.
 They are anxious to exploit it.
 The possibility of rape–-apart from the joys of assault, robbery, and other crimes commonly committed against both genders–-is a sought-after bonus for many criminals.
 Given the opportunity during the commission of a burglary, carjacking, or other crime, some criminals absolutely delight in rape.
 As I’ve so often written, self-defense—the Second Amendment—is the ultimate women’s issue.

-Code Zombie (This is not Cooper’s invention, but the rest are): In this state, one is face down in a cell phone, other electronic device, or is blaring music into earbuds making them completely unaware of their surroundings.
-Often they’re cut off from the outside world by means of cell phones and earbuds, and may drive into other vehicles or people, walk into walls, and in general, be so purposely and knowingly distracted as to be an actual danger to themself.
-Outside of unconsciousness, there is no lower level of pseudo awareness.
+Code Zombie (This one is not Cooper’s invention, but the rest are): In this state, one is face down in a cell phone, other electronic device, or is blaring music into ear buds, blissfully and stupidly unaware of their surroundings.
+Often they’re cut off from the outside world by means of cell phones and ear buds, and may drive into other vehicles or people, walk into walls, and in general, be so purposely and knowingly distracted as to be an actual danger to themselves.
+Outside of unconsciousness, there is no lower level of pseudo-awareness.

 Code Yellow: This is the level anyone who does not want to be prey should adopt.
-It is the level you must adopt if you carry a concealed weapon.
+It is the level you must adopt if you carry a handgun, openly or concealed.
 In this state, you have an enhanced level of awareness.
 While remaining relaxed, you are constantly on the lookout for potential danger.
 You have expanded your personal space far beyond arm’s length and are alert and prepared to avoid or confront danger.
+When you get out of your car, you scan the parking lot.
+You do the same when you approach your parked car, or when you enter or leave a restaurant, store or anywhere else.
+In restaurants or other places, you sit where you can see trouble coming.
 This level of awareness is not stressful and can be maintained day in and day out without danger of physical or psychological damage.

 Code Orange: In this state, you have recognized an imminent potential threat.
 The other day, I walked into my neighborhood bank branch.
 A disheveled young man was at the counter talking to a teller.
 At my approach, he abruptly turned toward me, and nervously looked me up and down.
 From that point, while not outright staring at him, I made it obvious I was keeping an eye on him.
 We were the only two customers in the bank at the time.
 Turning back toward the teller, he glanced back at me several times, and reached for his ankle.
 I immediately escalated from yellow to orange–-until he scratched his ankle–-though I did not return to yellow until he left the bank—I watched him go and waited for a brief time to be sure he wasn’t coming back.
 Keep in mind an escalation from yellow to orange will probably not be noticeable by anyone not used to maintaining situational awareness.
 This state may or may not result in an adrenaline dump—I had a mild one–-but remaining in this state for long periods of time may be physically or psychologically harmful.
 Did my obvious alertness prevent a robbery?
 No way to tell.